 The County has made some minor revisions to the Rental Rehabilitation Program in order to make the program more effective and efficient which were recorded in the County's Action Plan Amendment.
 This has included reprioritizing the program to allow for a first-come-first-served process.
 There are concerns regarding the level of participation the program may have so while LMI eligibility has remained, the prioritization process has been changed.
 Additionally, due to concerns pertaining to the owner match component, the 25% match requirement was removed and replaced with a 120% household income eligibility criteria for the property owner.
 These were addressed in the County's first amendment to the AP as well as Policy and Procedure documentation.
-This amendment was not approved as of 12/31/2017.
+This amendment was approved by HUD during the previous reporting period.